merely-useful/py-rse/index.md

 ```

 When you're done,
-the script should be able to accept an input file,
+the script should be able to accept an input file:

 ```bash
 $ python bin/sentence_endings.py data/dracula.txt